Ever thought of studying in South Australia? The capital of the ‘Festival State’, Adelaide, might just be the place to go.

-In Adelaide city, you can expect to spend $208 per week in a sharehouse (usually living with professionals and other students), $255 per week for a serviced apartment, or $430 per week for a one-bedroom unit all to yourself.
-Additionally, there are homestay options to live with local families that cost on average $310 per week.
+In Adelaide, you can expect to spend $170-$250 per week in a sharehouse (usually living with professionals or other students), $200-$500 per week for managed student accommodation (this price will normally include amenities like 24-hour support and internet), or $450-$550 per week a room in a residential college (which tend to be located conveniently close to campuses).
+Additionally, there are homestay options to live with local families that cost $250-350 per week on average.

-It’s important to weigh up these options.
-Living close to the city can potentially mean less money being spent on public transport and taxi or Uber services, as well as getting home earlier from school.
+It’s important to weigh up these accommodation options, understand which area of Adelaide is best for you to live in and consider the area’s cost of living.
+Living close to the city can potentially mean less money being spent on public transport and taxi or rideshare services, as well as getting home earlier from classes.
 However, living further from the city can mean larger living spaces, more leisure space, and less noise.
 Living on or near campus can be hugely convenient, as you’ll have a minimal commute to class.

 Luckily for Adelaide residents, the city has after-midnight bus services on almost every bus route to and from the city.
-So, no matter where you live, you can still enjoy a night out at your favourite bar or a late-night study session.
-Taxis and Uber services are also available with the touch of your phone screen, with prices varying depending on where you live.
+So, no matter where you live, you can still enjoy a night out at your favourite bar or a late study session with friends.
+Taxis and ride-sharing services such as Uber, Ola, and DiDi are also available, with prices varying depending on where you live.

 If you want to take full advantage of Adelaide’s food scene, you will want to make sure you set aside time to go out for meals.
-In fact, Adelaide has the highest ratio of cafes and restaurants to residents out of all capital cities in Australia.
+Adelaide is full of world-renowned restaurants, multicultural eateries and busy cafés.
 Plus, it’s easy to find something affordable, no matter your budget.

 It’s important to remember that in Australia, waiters and servers get paid a liveable minimum wage.
 This means that your sandwich or salad may cost a little bit more than you expect, but it also means the staff are being paid fairly for their time.
 Unlike some other places you may have visited, such as the United States, Australia does not have a tipping culture.
 Places may ask if you would like to tip, but it’s not necessary.

-On average, a breakfast at a cafe in Adelaide is going to cost you $15, but be sure to budget a bit extra if you’d like to add a coffee or freshly blended juice.
+On average, breakfast at a cafè in Adelaide is going to cost you $15-$20, but be sure to budget a bit extra if you’d like to add a coffee or freshly blended juice.
 Australia is famous around the world for its coffee and fresh fruit and vegetables, so you can expect to get a high-quality beverage for the price you pay.
-For lunch, you will likely have to spend around $16.
+For lunch, you will likely have to spend around $16-$20, but keep an eye out for meal deals – eateries around the city will usually offer a discounted lunch with extras such as drinks.
 Dinner might be slightly more expensive at around $25 per meal.

 Depending on your circumstances, it’s always worth planning ahead for a night out.
 You don’t want to accidentally splurge your weekly savings just by walking into an expensive venue!
-Some bars that feature music, burlesque or other live entertainment will likely enforce a cover charge, but rarely more than $10.
+Some bars that feature music or other live entertainment will likely enforce a cover charge, but rarely more than $10.
 While there, you can expect a glass of wine, beer or cider to cost approximately $12 each.
-Spirits might be anywhere between $9-$25 depending on the venue and whether you have a desire for cocktails.
+Spirits might be anywhere between $9-$25 depending on the venue.

-A movie at any of the city’s cinemas will likely cost around $21, which may sound like a lot compared to Netflix at home.
-But, you don’t get the big screen experience that way!
-Make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.
+A movie at any of the city’s cinemas will likely cost over $20 for an adult ticket, which may sound like a lot compared to Netflix at home.
+However, as a student in Australia, you will often find cheaper student or concession tickets available (just keep your student card on you) – some cinemas even offer ‘student nights’ with tickets as low as $8.
+Also, make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.

-If you prefer to spend your downtime at the gym, a membership at one of the more common gym franchises like Goodlife, Fitness First or Anytime Fitness, will cost around $15 per week.
+If you prefer to spend your downtime at the gym, a membership at one of the more common gym franchises like Goodlife, Zap Fitness or Anytime Fitness, will cost upwards of about $15 per week.
 Make sure to ask about any student discounts on memberships or classes.
-Alternatively, joining your university’s gym could be a much more affordable option.
-Flinders University offers gym memberships starting at only around $4 per week with free squash and free use of the sports hall.
+Alternatively, joining your education provider’s gym or sports teams could be a much more affordable and convenient option.

 For more information on the cost of living in Adelaide, make sure to check out our Cost of Living Calculator.